Oxford railway station

 Oxford railway station is a mainline railway station, one of two serving the city of Oxford, England.
 It is about 0.5 mi west of the city centre, north-west of Frideswide Square and the eastern end of Botley Road.
+It is the busiest station in Oxfordshire, and the fourth busiest in South East England.

 It is on the line for trains between London Paddington and Hereford via Worcester Shrub Hill.
 It is a starting point for fast and local trains to London Paddington and London Marylebone, and for local trains to Reading, Worcester (Shrub Hill and Foregate stations), and Banbury.
-It is also on the north/south Cross Country Route from Manchester Piccadilly and Newcastle via Birmingham New Street and Reading to Southampton Central and Bournemouth.
+It is also on the north–south Cross Country Route from Manchester Piccadilly and Newcastle via Birmingham New Street and Reading to Southampton Central and Bournemouth.
 The station is managed by Great Western Railway, and also served by CrossCountry and Chiltern Railways trains.
 Immediately to the north is Sheepwash Channel Railway Bridge over the Sheepwash Channel.